kyllew/kuisser/public/Domain 1 Questions.md

 		Other options are incorrect because:
 		- A: Supervised learning requires labeled data for training, which is not available here
 		- C: Reinforcement learning is for training agents through reward-based feedback systems
-		- D: RLHF is specifically for fine-tuning models based on human feedback, not for customer segmentation Resource URL: https://aws.amazon.com/compare/the-difference-between-machine-learning-supervised-and-unsupervised/
+		- D: Semi-supervised learning requires some labeled data to guide the learning process, which isn't mentioned as being available in this scenario
+		Resource URL:
+		https://aws.amazon.com/compare/the-difference-between-machine-learning-supervised-and-unsupervised/

 Q20
-A company wants to use AI to protect its application from web attack network threats.
-The AI solution needs to check if an IP address is coming from a suspicious source.
-Which solution that will satisfy requirements?
+A company wants to use AI to safeguard its web application from network-based security threats.
+The AI solution must be able to determine if incoming traffic from an IP address might be malicious.
+Which solution would fulfill these requirements?
 Options :
 A. Create a speech recognition system to detect bad IP.
 B. Build a natural language processing (NLP) named entity recognition system.
 C. Develop an anomaly detection system.
-D. Create a fraud forecasting system.
+D. Create a recommendation engine system.
 Correct Answer :
 	C. Develop an anomaly detection system.
 	--- Domain 1: Fundamentals of AI and ML, Task Statement 1.2: "Identify practical use cases for AI" ---